 “PHI cannot leave unless explicitly cleared.
 By architecture, not policy.”

-Three-layer fail-closed egress gate.
-Default is block.
-Your security team can audit every rule before a single note is processed.
+Browser-side PHI filter → tag stripping → zero PHI on the wire.
+Three-layer fail-closed egress.
+Your security team audits every rule before a single note is processed.

 “Missed HCCs are not documentation gaps.
 They are linkage failures.”